metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_source_v1alpha1_manifest.md

 - `rsync_tls` (Attributes) rsyncTLS defines the configuration when using Rsync-based replication over TLS. (see [below for nested schema](#nestedatt--spec--rsync_tls))
 - `source_pvc` (String) sourcePVC is the name of the PersistentVolumeClaim (PVC) to replicate.
 - `syncthing` (Attributes) syncthing defines the configuration when using Syncthing-based replication. (see [below for nested schema](#nestedatt--spec--syncthing))
-- `trigger` (Attributes) trigger determines when the latest state of the volume will be captured(and potentially replicated to the destination). (see [below for nested schema](#nestedatt--spec--trigger))
+- `trigger` (Attributes) trigger determines when the latest state of the volume will be captured (and potentially replicated to the destination). (see [below for nested schema](#nestedatt--spec--trigger))

 <a id="nestedatt--spec--external"></a>
 ### Nested Schema for `spec.external`

 Optional:

 - `parameters` (Map of String) parameters are provider-specific key/value configuration parameters.
-Formore information, please see the documentation of the specificreplication provider being used.
+For more information, please see the documentation of the specific replication provider being used.
 - `provider` (String) provider is the name of the external replication provider.
-The nameshould be of the form: domain.com/provider.
+The name should be of the form: domain.com/provider.

 <a id="nestedatt--spec--rclone"></a>